Adult Learning and Global Change (ALGC)

 b.
 Upload digital copies (.pdfs) of official transcripts.
 See Digital Copies of Official Transcripts tab for details.

 c.
-Three references – The purpose of the references is to detail your relevant background and capacity to complete the degree.
-At least one, but preferably two of the references should be from course instructors or other persons who are able to assess your academic ability.
-Other suitable referees include a supervisor, an employer, or other person to whom you are, or have been, accountable in employment or as a volunteer.
+Three references – The purpose of the references is to give as complete an idea as possible of your relevant background and capacity to complete the degree.
+Two of the references should be from a course instructor or other person able to assess your academic ability.
+Other suitable referees include a supervisor, president, academic dean, or another person to whom you are, or have been, accountable in employment or as a volunteer.
 The reference letters must be in English.
 If the original letter is in another language, the letter must be accompanied by a certified English translation.
 There are three possible formats for references:

 d.
 Letter of intent.
 You must describe in one to two pages your specific reasons for participating in the ALGC program, and precisely why you are applying.
 This statement should highlight: